HackBMU/HackBMU2019_AplhaEons/README.md

 All this can be solved on the basis of ratings of courses.

 So, a recommendation system to help guide the students to choose what courses are the best for them, is implemented in an Android Application.

+Beta version of the final application that we were able to make (Explore WhatULike).